Modeling behaviors is the best way to teach your child good manners

 Every parent dreams of the polite little child who says “please” and “thank you.”
 After all, your child’s behavior reflects on you.
-Manners come easily to some children, others are social flops.
-Understanding the basis of good manners will help you help your child acquire them.
+Manners come easily to some children while others struggle.
+Understanding the basis of good manners will help you teach your child good manners.
 Good manners, after all, are necessary for people to live together in this world.
 Gracious manners reflect a loving and considerate personality.

 Even two-year-olds can learn to say “please” and “thank you.”
 Even though they don’t yet understand the social graciousness of these words, the toddler concludes that “please” is how you get what you want and “thank you” is how you end an interaction.
 At least you’ve planted these social niceties into your child’s vocabulary; later they will be used with the understanding that they make others feel good about helping you.
 When you ask your toddler to give you something, open with “please” and close with “thank you.”
 Even before the child grasps the meaning of these words she learns they are important because mommy and daddy use them a lot and they have such nice expressions on their faces when they say these words.
 Children parrot these terms and understand their usefulness long before they understand their meaning.